wdawson/okta.github.io/_source/_docs/api/resources/users.md

     | `profile.department eq "Engineering"`         | Users that have a `department` of `Engineering` |
     | `profile.occupation eq "Leader"`              | Users that have an `occupation` of `Leader`     |
     | `profile.lastName sw "Sm" `                   | Users whose `lastName` starts with "Sm"         |

+> When paginating a search result set (see [Pagination](/docs/api/getting_started/design_principles#pagination)), the result set is limited to a total of 50,000 results.
+Attempting to follow the `next` link from the last page will yield an error.

 ##### Search Examples